-ASCO issues recommendations to improve cancer survivor careJanuary 10th, 2013 in Cancer /
+ASCO issues recommendations to improve cancer survivor careJanuary 10, 2013 in Medicine & Health / Cancer

 (HealthDay)—The American Society of Clinical Oncology (ASCO) has presented recommendations for promoting high-quality cancer survivorship care in a report published online Jan.
 7 in the Journal of Clinical Oncology.